blockchain-unica/rosetta-smart-contracts/contracts/auction/README.md

 - **Fe/Ethereum**: implementation coherent with the specification.
 Enums have been handled differently than in Solidity.
 - **Vyper/Ethereum**: implementation is similar to Solidity, but rebidding requires a manual withdrawal step.
 This is because Vyper does not allow calling external functions defined in the contract from within that same contract.
 - **Cairo/Starknet**: implementation coherent with the specification.
+- **Leo/Aleo**: rebidding requires a manual withdrawal step, as Leo cannot perform two transfers in the same fn.
+If no bids are placed before the deadline, end does not need to be called since the contract has no balance to transfer.